HernanLe100/PHM-Eridian-Translator/README.md

 <details open> <summary><h2>About</h2></summary>

-In the book, no AI was used for core functions on the Hail Mary, as it was deemed too risky.
+In the novel, no AI was used for core functions on the Hail Mary, as it was deemed too risky.
 Although it's possible the mission could've loaded some model onto the massive data drives aboard the Hail Mary, I like to think that Grace wrote a translator script using classical algorithms.
 After all, he did say it was a simple script.

 **This was not a simple script.**